slarse/slarse.github.io/content/blog/Programming/java_optional.md

 # Why null is problematic
-There are many reasons why null is problematic, but there are a few that are fairly easy to illustrate.
+There are many reasons why null is problematic, but there are a few that are particularly easy to illustrate.
 I will be using the [`Map.get`](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#get(java.lang.Object)) method as an example, as it returns null if the key provided to it is not in the map.
 For all of the examples, assume that there is a variable `Map<Integer,